ethersphere/swarm-guide/contents/usage.rst

     wget -O - "http://localhost:8500/bzzr:/HASH"

 In our example it contains a list of all files contained in /path/to/directory together with their swarm ids (hashes) as well as their content-types.
-It may look like this: (whitespace added here to make it legible)
+It may look something like this:

 .. code-block:: js

-  {"entries":[{"hash":"HASH-for-fileA1",
+  {
+  "entries":[
+    {
+      "hash":"HASH-for-fileA1",
       "path":"directoryA/fileA1",
-  "contentType":"text/plain"},
-  {"hash":"HASH-for-fileB2",
+      "contentType":"text/plain"
+    },
+    {
+      "hash":"HASH-for-fileB2",
       "path":"directoryA/directoryB/fileB2",
-  "contentType":"text/plain"},
-  {"hash":"HASH-for-fileB1",
+      "contentType":"text/plain"
+    },
+    {
+      "hash":"HASH-for-fileB1",
       "path":"directoryA/directoryB/fileB1",
-  "contentType":"text/plain"},
-  {"hash":"HASH-for-fileC1",
+      "contentType":"text/plain"
+    },
+    {
+      "hash":"HASH-for-fileC1",
       "path":"directoryA/directoryC/fileC1",
-  "contentType":"text/plain"}]}
+      "contentType":"text/plain"
+    }
+    ]
+  }

 Manifests contain content-type information for the hashes they reference.
 In other contexts, where content-type is not supplied or, when you suspect the information is wrong, it is possible to specify the content-type manually in the search query.